Introduction to Online Convex Optimization: Bibliographic Remarks

 \section{Bibliographic Remarks}

-Game theory was founded in the late 1920's-early '30s, whose cornerstone was laid in the classic text ``Theory of Games and Economic Behavior'' by von Neumann and Morgenstern \cite{neumann44a}.
+Game theory was founded in the late 1920's-early '30s, whose cornerstone was laid in the classic text ``Theory of Games and Economic Behavior'' by \citet{neumann44a}.

-Linear programming is a fundamental mathematical optimization and modeling tool, dating back to the 1940's and the work of Kantorovich \cite{kantorovich40} and Dantzig \cite{dantzig51}.
-Duality for linear programming was conceived by von Neumann, as described by Dantzig in an interview \cite{dantzig}.
+Linear programming is a fundamental mathematical optimization and modeling tool, dating back to the 1940's and the work of \citet{kantorovich40} and \citet{dantzig51}.
+Duality for linear programming was conceived by von Neumann, as described by Dantzig in an interview \citep{dantzig}.
+For in depth treatment of the theory of linear programming there are numerous comprehensive texts, e.g., \citep{BertsimasLP,matousek2007understanding}.

-The beautiful connection between low-regret algorithms and solving zero-sum games was discovered by Freund and Schapire \cite{Freund199979}.
-More general connections of convergence of low-regret algorithms to equilibria in games were studied by Hart and Mas-Collel \cite{hart2000simple}, and more recently in \cite{Even-dar:2009,Roughgarden:2015}.
+The beautiful connection between low-regret algorithms and solving zero-sum games was discovered by \citet{Freund199979}.
+More general connections of convergence of low-regret algorithms to equilibria in games were studied by \citet{hart2000simple}, and more recently in \citep{Even-dar:2009,Roughgarden:2015}.

-Approximation algorithms that arise via simple Lagrangian relaxation techniques were pioneered by Plotkin, Schmoys and Tardos \cite{PST}.
-See also the survey \cite{AHK-MW} and more recent developments that give rise to sublinear time algorithms \cite{CHW,hazan2011beating}.
+Approximation algorithms that arise via simple Lagrangian relaxation techniques were pioneered by \citet{PST}.
+See also the survey \citep{AHK-MW} and more recent developments that give rise to sublinear time algorithms \citep{CHW,hazan2011beating}.